Okanagan Falls: Indian Head

 volcanic and plutonic rocks up to 70 m across and metamorphic rocks of up to 500 m across.

 Mahoney Lake

 South of Okanagan Falls lies meromictic Mahoney Lake, home to spectacular blooms of purple sulphur bacteria.

 This purple is contrasted by nearby Green Lake, which is coloured by the precipitation of calcium carbonates in the water column.

-Tourism
+Observatory

 The Dominion Radio Astrophysical Observatory is a research facility founded in 1960 and located southwest of Okanagan Falls and Penticton.

 The site houses three instruments – an interferometric radio telescope, a 26 m single-dish antenna, and a solar flux monitor – and supports engineering laboratories.
 The DRAO is operated by the Herzberg Institute of Astrophysics of the National Research Council of the Canadian government.

 The observatory was named an IEEE Milestone for first radio astronomical observations using VLBI.
 There is a self-guided tour available at the facility during daylight hours.

 Parks

 Christie Memorial Provincial Park is located on the south shoreline of Skaha Lake.
 Okanagan Falls Provincial Park is also nearby.